jacebenson/cedar/docs/docs/tutorial/chapter6/comments-schema.md

 </TabItem>
 </Tabs>

 What is this `scenario()` function?
-That's made available by Redwood that mostly acts like Jest's built-in `it()` and `test()` functions, but with one important difference: it pre-seeds a test database with data that is then passed to you in the `scenario` argument.
+That's made available by Cedar that mostly acts like Jest's built-in `it()` and `test()` functions, but with one important difference: it pre-seeds a test database with data that is then passed to you in the `scenario` argument.
 You can count on this data existing in the database and being reset between tests in case you make changes to it.
 You can create the data structure for any and all models defined in `schema.prisma`, not just comments (the file happens to be named that because it's the ones that will load when running `comments.test.js`).

 :::info In the section on mocks you said relying on data in the database for testing was dumb?